MartinHelmut/berries/README.md

 [![Commitizen friendly][cfimg]][cfurl]
 [![code style: prettier][ptimg]][pturl]

+**IMPORTANT: This project is deprecated and not maintained anymore by me.
+If you still have interest in it you can [contact me via email](mailto:info@martin-fieber.se).**

 _Berries_ includes helper and tools to speed up and support your daily developer workflow.
 So it is more like a toolset with different libraries, command line interfaces and plugins to help and support people in there work.
 Currently the following packages are included:

 ## Libraries